Jean Marais: Later career

 His later work included Emmenez-moi au théâtre; Parking (1985) directed by Demy; Lien de parenté (1986); Les enfants du naufrageur (1992); Dis Papa, raconte-moi là-bas (1993); Les Misérables (1995 film), directed by Claude Lelouch; and Stealing Beauty (1996), directed by Bernardo Bertolucci.

-He performed on stage until his 80s, also working as a sculptor.
+He performed on stage until his 80s, also working as a sculptor and painter.
 His sculpture Le passe muraille (The Walker Through Walls) can be seen in the Montmartre Quarter of Paris.

 In 1985, he was the head of the jury at the 35th Berlin International Film Festival.
 He was featured in the 1995 documentary Screening at the Majestic, which is included on the 2003 DVD release of the restored print of Beauty and the Beast.